lammps/lammps/doc/src/fix_meso_move.rst

 Any of the 6 variables can be specified as NULL.
-If both the displacement and velocity variables for a particular x,y,z component are specified as NULL, then the position and velocity of that component is time integrated the same as the :doc:`fix meso <fix_meso>` command would perform, using the corresponding force component on the particle.
+If both the displacement and velocity variables for a particular x,y,z component are specified as NULL, then the position and velocity of that component is time integrated the same as the :doc:`fix sph <fix_sph>` command would perform, using the corresponding force component on the particle.
 If only the velocity variable for a component is specified as NULL, then the displacement variable will be used to set the position of the particle, and its velocity component will not be changed.
 If only the displacement variable for a component is specified as NULL, then the velocity variable will be used to set the velocity of the particle, and the position of the particle will be time integrated using that velocity.

 The *units* keyword determines the meaning of the distance units used to define the *linear* velocity and *wiggle* amplitude and *rotate*